vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 since I had finished the soaking, so it was time for the cooking portion.
 The delay was due to a few time-sensitive tasks on the day job that came up after I was done soaking but before I went jogging.

+## 2025-04-16: skipped all exercises for dental cleaning

+On Wednesday 2025-04-16, I skipped all exercises for my [dental cleaning appointment](2025-04-16-dental-cleaning.md).

+## 2025-04-17: skipped strength exercises due to slight fatigue and soreness after dental cleaning (and to save time)

+On Thursday 2025-04-17, I still had a bit of residual soreness after the dental cleaning yesterday (a bit of head/neck/shoulder soreness after dental cleaning is expected).
+It was a lot better than the previous day, but out of caution I decided to skip strength exercises.
+I still did the usual hand gripper exercises and jogging.